Division of Student Affairs & Enrollment Management

 - Families Moving to Georgia.
 A dependent student who, as of the first day of term of enrollment, can provide documentation supporting that his or her supporting parent or court-appointed guardian has accepted full-time, self-sustaining employment and established domicile in the State of Georgia for reasons other than gaining the benefit of favorable tuition rates may qualify immediately for an out -of-state tuition differential waiver which will expire 12 months from the date the waiver was granted.
 An affected student may petition for residency status according to established procedures at the institution.

 - For those currently serving, USG policy addresses access and affordability for this segment of the population.
 All military members, and families, assigned to or stationed in, Georgia have out-of-state waived.
-Additionally, any student using transferred GI Bill Education benefits from a currently serving military member have out of state tuition waived.
+Additionally, any student using transferred VA Education benefits from a currently serving military member have out of state tuition waived.
 The military member from which the benefit is derived does not have to be currently, or previously, assigned in Georgia.

 Additional Resident Information